RyuZhihao123/CHITreeProject/README.md

 If interested, you could also check my [homepage](https://ryuzhihao123.github.io/) for my other projects and codes. ^_^

-In current stage, we first mainly shared our **dataset** [[link]](https://univtokyo-my.sharepoint.com/:u:/g/personal/1487479010_utac_u-tokyo_ac_jp/EYiD43XXotlCs1sLEurBeIUBJj9JuV0tpCsxn-8xVDx9-w?e=W4yPSD) to provide more information to address some concerns, the entire **source codes** will be released right after the final acceptance (now is with conditional acceptance).
+In current stage, we first mainly shared our **dataset** [[download link]](https://univtokyo-my.sharepoint.com/:u:/g/personal/1487479010_utac_u-tokyo_ac_jp/EYiD43XXotlCs1sLEurBeIUBJj9JuV0tpCsxn-8xVDx9-w?e=W4yPSD) to provide more information to address some concerns, the entire **source codes** will be released right after the final acceptance (now is with conditional acceptance).

 ## 1. Tree Dataset